squeek502/resinator/docs/index.md

 | 150 bytes | The first 150 bytes of the `FONT`'s file.
 If the file is smaller than 150 bytes, all missing bytes are filled with `0x00`. |

 {: .note }
-> There appears to be a bug in the MSVC++ `rc` tool where more than 150 bytes are written for a given `RT_FONT` (e.g. 153, and the last bytes starting at byte 149 are a repeat of the first bytes).
-Unsure what triggers it.
-So far the only reproduction is with a file that is 60 bytes large.
+> There appears to be a bug in the MSVC++ `rc` tool where more than 150 bytes are written for a given `RT_FONT`.
+It seems to be dictated by `0x00` bytes within the file.
+If the first byte of a file is `0x00` the bug will not manifest.
+> - If the file is 140 bytes or smaller with no null bytes, the MSVC++ `rc` tool will crash.
+> - There seems to be a variable number of `0x00` bytes at the end of the 150 bytes in certain circumstances, e.g. if a file is 150 non-NULL bytes in a row, the `FONTDIR` data for it will be 148 bytes and then 2 `0x00` bytes.
+However, for example, if a file is 31 non-NULL bytes, then a `0x00`, and then 110 more non-NULL bytes, the `FONTDIR` data for it will be the first 142 bytes from the file and then 8 `0x00` bytes.
+> More investigation is needed to understand what's going on here, how it affects the usage, and what behavior actually matters/is correct in terms of what to replicate.